 ~ Stephanie Kay (Switzerland) ~

 “Short, simple, easy to remember - perfect for my attention span!
 It's well-organized and practical.
-It's cool to see a class about story and character arcs from on emotional perspective. although I never read The Girl with the Pearl Earring, which was the example, it was explained in a clear way that helped me understand Aylett's points.”
+It's cool to see a class about story and character arcs from on emotional perspective.
+Although I never read The Girl with the Pearl Earring, which was the example, it was explained in a clear way that helped me understand Charlie's points.”

 ~ Uderne Stroud ~